JulietIdoko22/Technical-Writing-Assignment/Assignment.md

 9. Conclusion

 ## Introduction
 Greater output and excellent results are more guaranteed theough collaboration and team playing.
 Both social media content creators, app developers, web developers,app managers have a need of affiliating and working with others to share ideas so as to give room for more succeeful outputs.
 Git and GitHub are such avenue that make this possible.
-Git is a **Version Control System** (VCS) that helps to manage and track code histories through a continuous availability of histories of a code and giving room for the comparison of changes made.
+Git is a **Version Control System** (VCS) that helps to manage and track code histories through a continuous availability of the creation process of a code and giving room for the comparison of changes made.
 GitHub is, then, a medium where different works and projects are deposited for access by visitors.

-In this article, we will look at the differences between git and GitHub, why the choice of GitHub, different commands used for git, for instance, git pull, git clone, gitm commit, etc.

-Git is, however, not the first Version Control System that ever created.
-There is the **Centralized Version Control** which makes use of a single server or source control considered to be the main repository,.
-Examples include CVS, SVN, (Subversion) Perfoce, etc.

-Git belongs to the category of the second type of VCS called **Distributed Version Control System.** According to Aditya Sriidhar, this is a system that "has a remote repository which is stored in a server as well as a local repository which is stored in the computer of each developer."
-It differs from  the Centralized one because the ode being worked on is stored in both a server and also available in the local files of all the developers.
+Git belongs to the category of the second type of VCS called **Distributed Version Control System** which is different fron the first one called **Centralized Version Control.** It differs from  the Centralized one because the code being worked on is stored in both a server and also available in the local files of all the developers.

+However, in this article, focus is more on GitHub than git.
+Nevertheless, we will look at the differences between git and GitHub, different syntaxes and commands used in git, for instance, git pull, git clone, gitm commit, etc.

 ## What is GitHub